Children and Youth With Special Needs

 Your child/youth must first meet Ministry of Children and Family Development (MCFD) eligibility criteria before a referral to our programs can be completed.
 After eligibility has been established, your Children and Youth with Special Needs Social Worker (CYSN) will review your family’s support requirements to determine whether individual or group services would be most beneficial.
-Your referral is then forwarded to the program coordinator and when an opening becomes available in the requested program, it is filled once a variety of factors are considered such as original date of referral, priority as determined by the CYSN Social Worker, and suitability of the program for your child/youth.
+Your referral is then forwarded to the program manager and when an opening becomes available in the requested program, it is filled once a variety of factors are considered such as original date of referral, priority as determined by the CYSN Social Worker, and suitability of the program for your child/youth.

 What do your programs offer families?

 Our programs focus on providing services that improve your child/youth’s development, supports their participation in community life and assists in building your overall capacity as a family.
 Participation in any of our programs is voluntary.

 Service is goal-oriented and focuses on skill development in areas specific to you and your child/youth.

 Some of the areas that program staff support families include: